45+ Web Performance Interview Questions 2025: Core Web Vitals, Caching & Optimization

 • Search Console Core Web Vitals report

-Each framework has its own performance patterns.
+Each framework has its own performance patterns and optimizations.

 // 1.
 Memoize expensive components